-Detecting fraudulent patterns at scale is a challenge, no matter the use case.
-The massive amounts of data to sift through, the complexity of the constantly evolving techniques, and the very small number of actual examples of fraudulent behavior are comparable to finding a needle in a haystack while not knowing what the needle looks like.
-In the world of finance, the added concerns with security and the importance of explaining how fraudulent behavior was identified further increases the complexity of the task.
+Detecting fraudulent patterns at scale using artificial intelligence is a challenge, no matter the use case.
+The massive amounts of historical data to sift through, the complexity of the constantly evolving machine learning and deep learning techniques, and the very small number of actual examples of fraudulent behavior are comparable to finding a needle in a haystack while not knowing what the needle looks like.
+In the financial services industry, the added concerns with security and the importance of explaining how fraudulent behavior was identified further increases the complexity of the task.

-To build these detection patterns, a team of domain experts often comes up with a set of rules that define fraudulent behavior.
-A typical workflow may include a subject matter expert in the financial fraud detection space putting together a set of requirements for a particular behavior.
-A data scientist may then take a subsample of the available data and build a model using these requirements and possibly some known fraud cases.
+To build these detection patterns, a team of domain experts comes up with a set of rules based on how fraudsters typically behave.
+A workflow may include a subject matter expert in the financial fraud detection space putting together a set of requirements for a particular behavior.
+A data scientist may then take a subsample of the available data and select a set of deep learning or machine learning algorithms using these requirements and possibly some known fraud cases.
 To put the pattern in production, a data engineer may convert the resulting model to a set of rules with thresholds, often implemented using SQL.

-This approach allows the financial institution to present a clear set of characteristics that led to the identification of fraud that is compliant with the General Data Protection Regulation (GDPR).
+This approach allows the financial institution to present a clear set of characteristics that led to the identification of a fraudulent transaction that is compliant with the General Data Protection Regulation (GDPR).
 However, this approach also poses numerous difficulties.
-The implementation of the detection pattern using a hardcoded set of rules is very brittle.
-Any changes to the pattern would take a very long time to update.
-This, in turn, makes it difficult to keep up with and adapt to the shift in fraudulent behaviors that are happening in the current marketplace.
+The implementation of a fraud detection system using a hardcoded set of rules is very brittle.
+Any changes to the fraud patterns would take a very long time to update.
+This, in turn, makes it difficult to keep up with and adapt to the shift in fraudulent activities that are happening in the current marketplace.

 Additionally, the systems in the workflow described above are often siloed, with the domain experts, data scientists, and data engineers all compartmentalized.
 The data engineer is responsible for maintaining massive amounts of data and translating the work of the domain experts and data scientists into production level code.
 Due to a lack of common platform, the domain experts and data scientists have to rely on sampled down data that fits on a single machine for analysis.
 This leads to difficulty in communication and ultimately a lack of collaboration.

 In this blog, we will showcase how to convert several such rule-based detection use cases to machine learning use cases on the Databricks platform, unifying the key players in fraud detection: domain experts, data scientists, and data engineers.
-We will learn how to create a fraud-detection data pipeline and visualize the data leveraging a framework for building modular features from large data sets.
+We will learn how to create a machine learning fraud detection data pipeline and visualize the data in real-time leveraging a framework for building modular features from large data sets.
 We will also learn how to detect fraud using decision trees and Apache Spark MLlib.
 We will then use MLflow to iterate and refine the model to improve its accuracy.

 Training a supervised machine learning model to detect financial fraud is very difficult due to the low number of actual confirmed examples of fraudulent behavior.
 However, the presence of a known set of rules that identify a particular type of fraud can help create a set of synthetic labels and an initial set of features.
 The output of the detection pattern that has been developed by the domain experts in the field has likely gone through the appropriate approval process to be put in production.
 It produces the expected fraudulent behavior flags and may, therefore, be used as a starting point to train a machine learning model.
 This simultaneously mitigates three concerns: